 Kyle Williams is a historian of the modern United States and the world, with broad interests in economic life, politics, ideas, public policy, and culture.
 His research and teaching traverse the late nineteenth-, twentieth-, and early twenty-first centuries and have tended to focus on the history of capitalism in general and the corporation in particular.

-He is at work on a book project tentatively titled Between Public Good and Private Profit.
+He is at work on a book project tentatively titled Unshared: A Failed History of Corporate Social Responsibility.
 A history of corporate social responsibility, this project examines how different groups, from managers and business intellectuals to activists on the political left and right, have struggled over the social obligations of business.

-He previously held an Andrew W. Mellon Foundation Dissertation Completion Fellowship.
+A post-doctoral fellow at the Institute for Advanced Studies in Culture at the University of Virginia, he previously held an Andrew W. Mellon Foundation Dissertation Completion Fellowship.
 His work has been published in The Hedgehog Review, Jacobin, and the Washington Post’s Made by History blog.
-He has articles forthcoming in The Journal of the Gilded Age and Progressive Era.
 He holds a PhD in history from Rutgers University.